Nivz-28/Simple-Pos-Tagging/README.md

 (You can also use your own.)

 # How to run
+To execute type this in terminal:
+-> python main.py

+Let the epochs run, after which these will pop up, enter these as well:

+Enter the number of test sentences:
+Enter a test sentence:

 # Output
 output for first sentence : ['DETERMINER', 'NOUN', 'VERB', 'VERB', 'PREPOSITION', 'NOUN', 'NOUN', 'PUNCT']